-He is also musical director for an all-originals jazz/latin group based in Ann Arbor, called the Lunar Octet.
+He is also musical director and composer for an all-originals jazz/latin group based in Ann Arbor, called the Lunar Octet.
 Over nearly 40 years, this larger group has performed its original jazz/latin music at festivals in the midwest and California, including three performances at the Montreux Detroit Jazz Festival.
+A 2019 release, Convergence, received international airplay and praise in Downbeat, Jazziz, and Jazzthing, and reached #1 in Amazon's Hot New Releases in Latin Jazz.

 THE LARGER SUSTAINABLE JAZZ COMMUNITY

---Some top musicians in the area who perform periodically with Sustainable Jazz
+--Some top musicians in the area who have performed with Sustainable Jazz

 STEVE KRAMER -- Piano